hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/instrumentation.md

 CMD [ "app.py" ]
 ```

-once we run docker build for each app we will get docker images for each microservice or API.
-We can create a kubernetes deployment with this apps and get this app runnning with kubernetes but first thing we need for this is yaml file.
+Once we run Docker build for each app we will get Docker images for each microservice or API.
+We can create a Kubernetes deployment for this app and get it runnning with Kubernetes.
+But first we need a YAML file.

-Let's start creating yaml file:
+Let's create a YAML file:

 ```python
 apiVersion: v1